return42/sphkerneldoc/linux_src_doc/drivers/usb/core/message_c.rst

 is submitted that needs that bandwidth.
 Some other operating systems allocate bandwidth early, when a configuration is chosen.

+xHCI reserves bandwidth and configures the alternate setting in
+\ :c:func:`usb_hcd_alloc_bandwidth`\ .
+If it fails the original interface altsetting may be disabled.
+Drivers cannot rely on any particular alternate setting being in effect after a failure.

 This call is synchronous, and may not be used in an interrupt context.
 Also, drivers must not change altsettings while urbs are scheduled for endpoints in that interface; all such urbs must first be completed